amitsharma1729/HACS_Assignment/README.md

-This is a assignment for SER 515.
+# This is a assignment for SER 515.

-To run the program:
+## Running the program:

-Import the folder hacs in eclipse
+* Import the folder hacs in eclipse

-Right click on the package and run Junit Tests
+* Right click on the package and run Junit Tests